raks-cypherd/raks-cypherd/README.md

 - 👋 Hi, I’m Raks @raks-cypherd
-- 🌱 I’m currently learning Web3 & Crypto by working with awesome people at CypherD
+- 🌱 I’m currently learning Web3 & Crypto by working with awesome people at [Cypher Wallet](https://cypherwallet.io)

 <!---
 raks-cypherd/raks-cypherd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.